 Classical Dances in India – Types of Indian Classical dances and their different forms – What is the list of Classical dances in India – important notes of classical dances – state wise classical dance forms.

 Art and Culture Notes is one of the most important General Knowledge topics asked in most of the competitive exams like UPSC CSE, CDS, CAPF, CISF, SSC, FSSAI, APFC, and different State PCS Exams.
-This is Part 5 of Art and Culture Notes that cover Classical Dances in India.
+This post on Art and Culture Notes which covers Classical Dances in India.
 These Notes are 100% Exam Oriented as major sources are The Ministry of Culture, PIB India, Museum of India, The Hindu, and Important competitive Exams Books.

 Classical Dances in India

 Dance is a type of language that expresses through the artistic gestures and expressions of the body and It is the best way to make your body, mind, and spirit healthy.